Add a Feedback Widget to Your Web App

 When a user clicks the feedback button:

-4. Submit — everything POSTs to the Loupe Edge Function, authenticated with your API key.
+- Submit — everything POSTs to the Loupe Edge Function, authenticated with your API key.
 Feedback appears in your dashboard immediately.
+If the project has auto-push enabled, a GitHub Issue (or Linear issue) is created in the same call.

 Every submission includes the annotated screenshot, the user’s comment, a severity level (critical / major / minor / suggestion), and the page context.
 No configuration needed — that’s the default behavior.